-For the purposes of identifying critical areas subject to flood according to different design storms, and to evaluate environmentally sound and cost effective measures to minimize damages under certain conditions, hydrologic and hydraulic models were developed for the Robinson's Branch Watershed by the Water Resources Program.
-An approach using two models, The Hydrologic Engineering Center's Hydrologic Modeling System (HEC-HMS), and the Hydrologic Engineering Center's River Analysis System (HEC-RAS), both developed by the United States Army Corps of Engineers, was used to identify surface runoff originating in different areas of the watershed, routing stream flow and producing water surface elevation profiles for select areas under various hypothetical storm events.
+For the purposes of identifying critical areas subject to flooding according to different design storms, and to evaluate environmentally sound and cost effective measures to minimize damages under certain conditions, a hydrologic model was developed for the Pompeston Creek Watershed by the Rutgers Cooperative Research and Extensions' Water Resources Program.
+An approach using the model, The Hydrologic Engineering Center's Hydrologic Modeling System (HEC-HMS) which was developed by the United States Army Corps of Engineers, was used to identify surface runoff originating in different areas of the watershed.
+This hydrologic model is capable of routing stream flow and producing stream flow hydrographs under various hypothetical storm events.

-This model delineated the Robinson's Branch Watershed to a total of 37 subbasins.
-For each individual subbasin in the Robinson's Branch watershed, a composite curve number and initial abstraction were estimated using the SCS (Soil Conservation Service) curve number infiltration loss method and similarly time lags were estimated using the Snyder unit hydrograph method for runoff transform.
+This model delineated the Pompeston Creek Watershed into a total of thirteen subbasins.
+A 10 meter digital elevation model (DEM) obtained from NJDEP was used to determine the subbasin delineation used for the hydrological model.
+For each individual subbasin in the Pompeston Creek watershed, a composite curve number and initial abstraction were estimated using the SCS curve number infiltration loss method.
+Similarly, time lags were estimated using the Snyder unit hydrograph method for runoff transform.

-The curve number is a critical parameter representing the infiltration/runoff capacity of the area using the land use profile, hydrologic soil group and available soil moisture.
-The 1995 land use land cover data coverage available from the NJDEP GIS database, and the NRCS SSURGO soils were used to determine average soil moisture condition curve numbers for each land use and soil combination in the Robinson's Branch Watershed.
+The curve number is a critical parameter representing the infiltration/runoff capacity of the area and can be assigned based on the land use profile, hydrologic soil group and available soil moisture.
+The 1995 land use land cover data coverage available from the NJDEP GIS database, and the NRCS SSURGO soils were used to determine average soil moisture condition curve numbers for each land use and soil combination in the Pompeston Creek watershed.
 The composite (area weighted average) curve numbers were obtained using spatial analysis techniques and spatial databases within GIS.